 Need time limitations on PDPs from the scoping effort, discussion around leadership team term (limits?) and consideration of continuation or replacement of Chair?

-Need to tie charter, scope, timeframe and budget together, and Leadership needs to be held accountable to all components (on reporting to Council at a minimum).
+Need to tie charter, scope, timeframe and budget together, and PDP Leadership needs to be held accountable to all components (on reporting to Council at a minimum).

 Council needs to establish touch-points with SG/C (and possibly SO/AC) Chairs to confirm that WG member participants are representing the views of the group and not personal views.

-Chair and Liaison have obligation to bring issues to attention of the Council in a timely manner, and the GNSO Council Chair will contact SG/C Chair as needed.
+PDP Chair and Liaison have obligation to bring issues to attention of the Council in a timely manner, and the GNSO Council Chair will contact SG/C Chair as needed.

 Need to establish reasonable thresholds for where a Liaison or PDP Chair raises an issue to Council.
 Needs to be negatively impacting scope, budget, timelines, charter, not only be a substantive disagreement (which is to be expected during any PDP).

-Need to avoid appearance or reality of shifting responsibility from Chair to Liaison.
+Need to avoid appearance or reality of shifting responsibility from PDP Chair to Liaison.

 Action items Day 2: